Vegan Chili Recipe

 Make it!

-- Add mushrooms and garlic paste and sauté for 2 minutes
+- Add mushrooms and garlic paste (or garlic cloves) and sauté for 2 minutes.10 ounces sliced portobello mushrooms, 2 teaspoons garlic paste

-- Add kidney beans and black olives, simmer for 10 more minutes
+- Add the kidney beans and black olives, and simmer for ten more minutes.15 ounces red kidney beans, 15 ounces medium black olives

 - Eat